Nigoat/Nigoat/README.md

 Collaborating on native mobile and fintech solutions.

-### 📫 How to reach me: Message me thru discord, my username is nigoat123 !
+### 📫 How to reach me: Message me thru discord or email!

+---

+### 🤝 CONTACTS:

+✉️ EMAIL: nizardev123@gmail.com

+💬 DISCORD: nigoat123